collective/collective.developermanual/source/content/dynamic_views.rst

 GenericSetup XML *profiles/default/types/Folder.xml*.

 Note that you don't need to copy the whole Folder.xml / Topic.xml from Products/CMFPlone/profiles/default/types.
-Including the changed fields (view_methods) in the XML code is enough.
+Including the changed ``view_methods`` in the XML code is enough.

 You can also change this through portal_types in the ZMI.